gumaerc-testorg/6.s898-fall-2019/content/pages/calendar.md

 ---
 content_type: page
+description: Calendar for 6.S898 Climate Change Seminar including the seminar topics and list of guest lectures.
 learning_resource_types: []
 ocw_type: CourseSection
 title: Calendar
 uid: 61ddd24b-d30a-72ec-f5ed-f83c301b2845
 ---

 The class meets twice a week, on Tuesday and on Fridays.
 The Tuesday class is usually seminar-style with students presenting and discussing papers assigned by the upcoming guest speaker.
-A [full list of readings]({{< baseurl >}}/pages/readings) is available.
+A {{% resource_link dd8b3712-6d2e-f856-d194-0c171419447c "full list of readings" %}} is available.
 The Friday class features guest speakers.

 {{< tableopen >}}
 {{< theadopen >}}